Blog

 What is AI analytics?

-Generative AI: asking AI tools to provide data insights in plain English.
-Instead of bothering your data analysts, simply ask a question such as “what is our top-selling product in the last quarter?” and AI provides the results.
+• Generative AI tools allow you to ask for data insights using nothing else but plain English.
+Instead of bothering your data analysts, simply ask a question like: “What is our top-selling product in the last quarter?” - and AI will tell you.

 Key benefits of using artificial intelligence for data analytics

-If you’re already using an analytics platform, you may be wondering if there is a business use case for introducing AI in your workflows.
-No matter how simple or advanced your BI setup may be, you can benefit from AI.
+If you’re already using an analytics platform, you may be wondering: do I really need to introduce AI in my workflows?
+Truth be told, no matter how simple or advanced your BI setup is, there are many benefits to consider.

 Faster decision-making

 Getting from raw data to insights can take a bit of time.
-Especially if you’re dealing with large volumes of data, a small team of people and you need insights fast.
+Especially if you’re dealing with large datasets, a small team, and you need insights fast.

 Automated data visualization and faster data analytics

-AI brings the kind of automation that allows anyone to create dashboards and visualizations.
-You no longer have to wonder if a scatter plot or a donut chart is the better way to visualize your data.
-AI makes that decision for you, based on massive amounts of training data.
+Without a background in data, it can be overwhelming to know which data to visualize, and how to visualize them.
+With the power of AI, you no longer have to wonder if a scatter plot or a donut chart is the better way to visualize your data.
+Based on massive amounts of training data, AI will show you the way.

 Scalability and flexibility